knro/indiwebmanager/README.md

 # Auto start

-If you selected any profile as **Auto Start** then the INDI server shall be automatically started when the service is executed on start up.
+If you selected any profile as **Auto Start** then the INDI server shall be automatically started when the service is executed at start up.

 # Systemd configuration

+The provided file `indiwebmanager.service` is an example *systemd service file* that can be used to run `indi-web` as root.

+`indiwebmanager-pi.service` is another example of service file.
+In this case `indi-web` will run as *pi* user.

-Copy the indiwebmanager.service file to `/etc/systemd/system`
+Copy your preferred service file to `/etc/systemd/system`:

 ```
 sudo cp indiwebmanager.service /etc/systemd/system/